 Price Volatility.
-Because the Portfolio invests in stocks, you should understand the risks of investing in stocks before purchasing Units.
+Because your Portfolio and the underlying ETFs in your Portfolio may directly or indirectly invest in stocks, you should understand the risks of investing in stocks before purchasing Units.
 These risks include the risk that the financial condition of the company or the general condition of the stock market may worsen and the value of the stocks (and therefore Units) will fall.
 Stocks are especially susceptible to general stock market movements.
 The value of stocks often rises or falls rapidly and unpredictably as market confidence and perceptions of companies change.
 These perceptions are based on factors including expectations regarding government economic policies, inflation, interest rates, economic expansion or contraction, political climates and economic or banking crises.
-The value of Units will fluctuate with the value of the securities in the Portfolio and the underlying stocks in the funds in the Portfolio and may be more or less than the price you originally paid for your Units.
-As with any investment, we cannot guarantee that the performance of the Portfolio will be positive over any period of time.
-Because the Portfolio is unmanaged, the Trustee will not sell securities in response to market fluctuations as is common in managed investments.
+The value of Units will fluctuate with the value of the securities in your Portfolio and the underlying securities and financial instruments in the underlying ETFs in your Portfolio and may be more or less than the price you originally paid for your Units.
+As with any investment, we cannot guarantee that the performance of your Portfolio will be positive over any period of time.
+Because your Portfolio is unmanaged, the Trustee will not sell securities in response to market fluctuations as is common in managed investments.